EricPascolo/CHECK/README.md

  6) Before writing new code, check what is in **checktest** template and if you think your code could be usefull to the others add to the template.

 ***

+## CHECK VERSION rules

+- +1.0.0 a major release increment means a big improvement of functionalities of CHECK
+- 0.+1.0 a minor release increment means an implementation of features
+- 0.0.+1 a minor minor release increment means a general bugfix

+***